The adjoint braid arrangement as a combinatorial Lie algebra via the Steinmann relations: Semisimple Differentiability and the Steinmann Relations

 Then (\ref{eqst4}) and (\ref{eqst5}) contradict (\ref{eqst}), and so $\boldsymbol{\partial} _{ [[S,T ], U ] } f$ must be semisimple.
 Thus, we have shown that if all the first derivatives of $f$ are semisimple, then all the second derivatives of $f$ are semisimple.
 The result then follows by induction on the order of the derivative. \end{proof}

-In \cite{oc17}, Ocneanu gave an interesting alternative proof of this result for the special case $n\leq 5$, which features an analysis of the structure of shards in five coordinates.
+In \cite{oc17}, Ocneanu gave an interesting alternative proof of this result for the special case $n\leq 5$, which features an analysis of the structure of adjoint faces in five coordinates.
 This proof may generalize to all $n$.